solus-project/budgie-desktop/README.md

 ## Project Updates

-### Announcement for Budgie 11

-In our [2019: To Venture Ahead](https://getsol.us/2019/01/14/2019-to-venture-ahead/) blog post, we formally announced the return of Budgie development in April, with planned alpha and beta builds later in the year.

 ### Move to GTK4

 In our [In Full Sail](https://getsol.us/2018/10/27/in-full-sail/) blog post, we announced that Budgie 11 will be written in C and GTK4.
 The plan is to further support Vala for Budgie plugins.